How Much House Can I Afford?

 Assessing how much mortgage you can handle requires a bit of a look into your current and predicted future financial situation.
 Before you take on the maximum loan you can get and start looking at more expensive houses, consider these tips.

-- VA Loan: A VA loan is a mortgage option available to United States veterans, service members and their non-remarried spouses.
+- VA Loan: A VA loan is a mortgage option available to United States veterans, service members and their (usually) non-remarried spouses.
 They’re offered by traditional lenders and backed by the U.S. Department of Veteran Affairs.
-VA loans are no-down payment loans that offer more lenient credit and income requirements.
+VA loans are no-down-payment loans that offer more lenient credit and income requirements.
+Quicken Loans® requires a 620 median credit score.

 - FHA Loan: An FHA loan is a loan that is backed by the Federal Housing Administration.
 If you have a lower credit score and less money for a down payment, you might qualify for an FHA loan.
-You’ll need a 580 credit score and a 3.5% down payment.
+To qualify through Quicken Loans, you’ll need a 580 median credit score and a 3.5% down payment.

 All three government-backed loans have mortgage limits, which is a handy way to help you stay in a healthy debt-budget range.